Lake Colorado CityInformation:

 Lake Colorado City State Park Information:

 In 1971, the TPWD obtained a 99 year lease for the 500 acre parkland from the Texas Electric Utility Company.
 Lake Colorado City State Park opened to the public in 1972.
 Park activities include camping, picnicking, hiking, and lake recreation.
 Wildlife includes white-tailed deer, mallard duck, raccoon, armadillo, and squirrels.
-Horned Toads live in the park; please avoid running over them on the roads.
+Texas Horned Lizards (sometimes called toads) live in the park; please avoid running over them on the roads.
 A portion of the Texas State Longhorn Herd resides within the park, including Poncho and Lefty.
 Park entrance and camping fees apply.
 The park is located 7 miles southwest of Colorado City on the south shore of Lake Colorado City at 4582 FM 2836.
-For more complete park information, watch the Park Video and go to the Lake Colorado City State Park Home Page.
+For more complete park information, watch the Park Video.
+The park is located 7 miles southwest of Colorado City on the south shore of Lake Colorado City at 4582 FM 2836.
+Lake Colorado City State Park Facilities Map

 Cooper's Cove Marina: